from small one page howto to huge articles all in one place

 DESCRIPTION

-rmmod is a trivial program to remove a module (when module unloading support is provided) from the kernel.
-Most users will want to use modprobe(8) with the -r option instead.
+rmmod is a trivial program to remove a module or a list of modules from the kernel (when module unloading support is provided).
+Most users will want to use modprobe(8) with the -r option instead since it removes unused dependent modules as well.

 OPTIONS